-The sustainability criteria for biofuels help mitigate unintended environmental impacts from the expected higher demand for biofuels as a result of the biofuels mandate.
-The sustainability criteria are prescribed in the Liquid Fuel Supply Regulation 2016.
+The sustainability criteria for biofuels help mitigate any unintended environmental impacts as a result of the biofuels mandates.

-- a greenhouse gas criterion that requires unblended biofuels, regardless of the feedstock, to deliver greenhouse gas savings of at least 20% when compared to regular petrol or diesel
+- a greenhouse gas assessment that requires unblended biofuels, regardless of the feedstock, to deliver greenhouse gas savings of at least 20% when compared to regular petrol or diesel

 - commission your own greenhouse gas assessment

-- obtain approval from the Department of Environment and Science that your production process is covered by the greenhouse gas life cycle assessment report (PDF, 5.3MB).
+- obtain approval from the Department of Environment and Science that your production process is covered.

 Biofuels produced from waste streams need to meet the greenhouse gas criterion only.
 No other sustainability standards apply.
 This encourages the production of sustainable biofuels from legally obtained waste streams.